Passenger forced to run alongside moving train with hand trapped in door

 There have been a number of previous incidents of passengers having to run alongside trains with their hand or arm trapped in doors at stations, including at: Enfield Town, north London in July 2024; Seven Sisters, north London in June 2022; Bushey, Hertfordshire in March 2018; Hayes and Harlington, west London in July 2015; and Newcastle Central in June 2013.

-Elizabeth line services are operated by MTR Elizabeth line under a concession from Transport for London.
+Elizabeth line services are operated by MTR Elizabeth line under a concession from Transport for London (TfL).

+A TfL spokesperson said: “We’re sorry that our customer experienced this distressing incident.

+“Safety is our top priority and our operator, MTR Elizabeth line, is currently carrying out a thorough investigation.